 “They put us in a container and locked the door.”

 For one night the group members were locked into that container.
 They were given some dry cookies and water, which the respondent described were not enough to stave their hunger.
-On the next morning, they were brought to the Slovenian-Croatian border.
+The next morning, they were brought to the Slovenian-Croatian border.
 The phones were given back to the respondents, while the Slovenian officers kept their other belongings.
-At the border, they were handed over to two Croatian officers, who were dressed in light blue uniforms.
-They were brought to a wooden house in the jungle, where they spent approximately 1,5 hours.
+At the border, they were handed over to two Croatian officers, who were dressed in light blue uniforms with “police” written on the back in Croatian.
+They were brought to a wooden house in the forest, where they spent approximately 1,5 hours.
 The Croatian officers took their phones away and broke their cameras.
 During midday, around 12 pm, the same officers brought them to the Croatian-Bosnian border.

 The respondent wants to write a book about her experiences once she reached Europe.
 “So that everyone in the world see, see what, not just for me, so that they know about the situation, about the police what they have behavior, for the refugees what the refugees suffer in this travel.”